wesdutoit-sebenza/Sebenza-Hub-v3/replit.md

 # Sebenza Hub - South African Recruiting Platform

 ## Overview
-Sebenza Hub is a marketing website for a South African recruiting platform designed to revolutionize hiring by emphasizing transparency, compliance, and a WhatsApp-first approach.
-It connects recruiters, businesses, and job seekers through dedicated landing pages.
-The platform is a full-stack TypeScript application utilizing React and Express, focused on streamlining the hiring process, enhancing candidate experience, and aiming to become a leading recruitment solution in South Africa.
+Sebenza Hub is a South African recruiting platform with a comprehensive feature-based billing system, designed to revolutionize hiring by emphasizing transparency, compliance, and a WhatsApp-first approach.
+It connects recruiters, businesses, and job seekers through dedicated landing pages and role-specific portals.
+The platform is a full-stack TypeScript application utilizing React and Express, focused on streamlining the hiring process, enhancing candidate experience, and monetizing through tiered subscriptions with Netcash payment integration.

 ## User Preferences
 Preferred communication style: Simple, everyday language.